Chrysler Town & Country (1941–1988): 1978-1981

-From 1978 through 1981, the Town & Country badge designated the simulated wood-trimmed wagon model of the mid-sized Chrysler LeBaron series, built on the Chrysler M platform, which included Plymouth Gran Fury, Dodge Diplomat, and Chrysler LeBaron.
-Although trimmed more elegantly inside and out, there were not many substantial differences in the chassis and powertrain, between Chrysler's downsized intermediate line-up and its compact rear wheel drive Dodge Aspen/Plymouth Volare models introduced in 1976.
+From 1978 through 1981, the Town & Country nameplate designated the simulated wood-trimmed wagon model of the mid-sized Chrysler LeBaron series, built on the Chrysler M platform, which included the Plymouth Gran Fury, Dodge Diplomat, and LeBaron.
+Although it was trimmed more elegantly inside and out, there were not many substantial differences in the chassis and powertrain, between Chrysler's downsized intermediate line-up and its compact rear wheel drive Dodge Aspen/Plymouth Volare models introduced in 1976.
 Wheelbases, tread width, and interior dimensions were identical, leaving only front/rear overhangs and overall length to differentiate mid-sized from the compact.

 1982-1988

-For model years 1982 through 1988, the Town & Country name was featured on the wagon version of the K-body based front wheel drive LeBaron, featuring simulated woodgrain exterior trim.
-A limited production convertible version was manufactured for model years 1983 to 1986 and also featured simulated woodgrain paneling and was meant to reflect the classic look of original 1940s and early 1950s convertibles.
-The convertibles came standard with Mark Cross leather interior.
+For model years 1982 through 1988, the Town & Country name was featured on the wagon version of the K-body-based front wheel drive LeBaron, featuring simulated woodgrain exterior trim.
+A limited production convertible version was manufactured from model years 1983 to 1986, and also featured simulated woodgrain paneling.
+It was meant to reflect the classic look of original 1940s and early 1950s convertibles, and came standard with Mark Cross leather interior.

 Chrysler's K-body platform models, including the LeBaron-based Town & Countries, were eventually phased out by the late 1980s.
 The Town & Country name was briefly absent from the start of the 1989 model year, but returned for 1990 on a new luxury Chrysler Town & Country minivan.
 Like most Town & Country models of the past, the new minivan also featured woodgrain exterior trim.